184.108.40.206 Innovations in the Energy Industry

 Innovations in the energy industry, to cut carbon emissions, include carbon capture, energy storage, and new forms of nuclear power

 Where heavy industrial plants and electricity generation still use fossil fuels, their carbon emissions can be avoided.
 Carbon capture and storage (CCS) Is a technology which could be developed and represents opportunities for employment as well as helping to meet carbon emissions targets.
-Lord Heseltine’s report, Tees Valley: Opportunity Unlimited, pointed out that Britain is well placed to exploit this opportunity (by using underground storage in depleted oil wells offshore in the North Sea).
+Lord Heseltine’s report in 2016, Tees Valley: Opportunity Unlimited, pointed out that Britain is well placed to exploit this opportunity (by using underground storage in depleted oil wells offshore in the North Sea).
+And “CO2 sequestration in saline aquifers has potential for effective high-capacity carbon storage”, according to ScienceDirect.

-Solar power and wind turbines have become economical ways of generating electricity, but they suffer from not being constantly available.
-Fluctuations in supply can be evened out by storing temporary surpluses of electricity, so that it can be released when needed to meet peak demand.
+Solar power and wind turbines have become economical ways of generating electricity, and both continue to become more efficient.
+Scientists invent double-sided solar panel that generates vastly more electricity, for example.
+Both solar and wind power suffer from not being constantly available, but fluctuations in supply can be evened out by storing temporary surpluses of electricity, so that it can be released when needed to meet peak demand.
 Supplying clean power is easier than storing it, as explained in The Economist, but solutions are being found:

 ● Batteries can be used to store electricity for domestic consumption or to propel cars.
 The technology is constantly improving, although increased use of batteries has led to a dramatic increase in the world’s consumption of lithium.
 China dominates the world’s supply of lithium, which is now a much sought-after resource, so other countries are scrambling to find alternative battery technologies – as described by Reuters: United States sets sights on China in new electric vehicle push.